 Last October took place in VTT premises in Otaniemi (Finland) the first workshop of the BREAKit experiential learning itinerary.
-The itinerary is designed for creating and training T-shaped innovation champions trough practical train to develop such key skills and knowledge that will provide professionals capable to boost innovations, generate new business ideas and to them in the market.
+The itinerary is designed for creating and training T-shaped innovation champions trough practical train to develop such key skills and knowledge that will provide professionals capable to boost innovations, generate new business ideas and take them to the market.

 The learning objectives in each participant have two sides: